 While walking around the lake, we also spotted another animal indigenous to the region, the Vicuña.

-Speaking of harsh environments, the temperatures at these altitudes plummet quickly once the sun goes down.
+Speaking of harsh environments, the temperatures at these altitudes on the Bolivian Altiplano plummet quickly once the sun goes down.

 Back at the ranch, we sat down to an early dinner.
 Soup and spaghetti were served at 5:30 PM, with canned fruit for dessert.

-All of the food we were eating on the trip was carried with us in the SUV, including the propane tank used to cook it.
+All the food we ate on the trip was carried with us in the SUV, including the propane tank used to cook it.

-This particular lodge had a generator which they used for a few hours in the early evening to light the rooms.
-It also provided electricity for us to be able to recharge camera and phone batteries.
+This lodge had a generator they used for a few hours in the early evening to light the rooms.
+It also provided electricity for us to recharge our camera and phone batteries.

 As my adrenaline from the day wore off, I began to feel the altitude's effects.
 Even walking a few meters left me short of breath.

-In choosing to begin my tour to Bolivia’s Salt Flats from San Pedro de Atacama, I was going from 2,400m one night to 4,280m the next.
-I knew a change of 1,880m in a single day was going to challenge my body.
+In choosing to begin my tour of Bolivia's Salt Flats from San Pedro de Atacama, I went from 2,400m one night to 4,280m the next.
+I knew a change of 1,880m in a single day would challenge my body.